Coors Brewers

-Coors Brewers Limited, later known as Molson Coors Brewing Company (UK) Limited is the UK arm of Molson Coors Beverage Company.
+Coors Brewers Limited, later known as Molson Coors Brewing Company (UK) Limited, is the UK arm of Molson Coors Beverage Company.
 Its headquarters is in Burton upon Trent, Staffordshire.
 The company originates from Bass Brewers Limited.
 The company has gone through many name changes and mergers.

 History

 The company originates from Bass Brewers Limited founded in 1777.
-In 1926 Bass Brewery merged with William Worthingtons.
+In 1926 Bass Brewery merged with William Worthington's.
 The company was purchased in 2000 by Interbrew and then forced to change its name due to the purchase by Coors in 2002, as Interbrew kept the name Bass.

 In 2009 following the merger between Molson and Coors in 2006, Coors Brewers Limited changed its name to Molson Coors Brewing Company (UK) Ltd. The operations in England are now part of Molson Coors Europe.

 Brands

-The Company has several brands under its belt.
+Coors' brands are shown below.
 Prominently it owns the sole contract to produce Carling in the UK; it also produces namely Coors and Doom Bar.